-Research support could be used to develop consensus on protocols for energy-use monitoring at city and regional-level, and to demonstrate ICT-based strategic-planning and monitoring tools for consistent energy-use tracking and reporting.
+- The i2010 policy framework: - The i2010 framework could bring together all three parties in partnership at the EUlevel perhaps under a new Flagship initiative to strengthen partnerships for ICTenabled structural change towards more energy-efficient cities and regions, and facilitate exchanges of best practice. - Research support could be used to develop consensus on protocols for energy-use monitoring at city and regional-level, and to demonstrate ICT-based strategic-planning and monitoring tools for consistent energy-use tracking and reporting.

-4.3.
+5.3.
 Option 3: Commission Recommendation on mobilising ICT to facilitate the transition to an energy-efficient, low-carbon economy

-A third option could be to go beyond the co-ordination possibilities of existing policy, research and innovation frameworks and formulate actions, wherever possible into recommendations to a wider range of stakeholders including to the ICT sectors, industries, Member States, regional and local authorities and cities.
-The Recommendation would be accompanied by supporting measures which the Commission can put in place in order to facilitate implementation of the recommendations and complement actions of other stakeholders by its own actions and guidance.
+A third option would be to go beyond the co-ordination possibilities of existing policy, research and innovation frameworks to identify a number of actions, possibly in the form of recommendations addressed to a wider range of key stakeholders including notably the ICT sector and major energy-using sectors, as well as public authorities in the Member States at various levels of government (regional local).
+The Recommendation would also identify supporting measures which the Commission can put in place in order to facilitate the implementation of the recommendations and leverage the impact of the stakeholders' initiatives.
 These supporting measures would be highlighted in an accompanying Communication.